 - Swedish massage: This is characterized by gentle long strokes, deep circular movements, vibrations, and tapping of the muscles.

 - Deep tissue massage: Most commonly used to provide relief from muscle tension.

 - Sports massage: Used to treat sports-related injuries, using a similar technique as Swedish massage therapy.

 - Trigger point massage: Focuses solely on areas of tightness and tension in certain muscles to provide relief.

-These are just a few full body massages available today.
+These are just a few full-body massages available today.
 However, there are many other kinds out there simply because the results can be life-changing.
 Moreover, the profession itself has grown hugely and is why there’s a lot more variation to offer people nowadays.

-Ever Had Full Body Massage?
+Ever Had a Full Body Massage?

 If you’ve never experienced the healing benefits of a full body massage, then that should be the first task on your to-do list this week.
 Not only will you be improving your physical condition, but your mental well-being as well.

 Here are some of the incredible bodily benefits you’ll gain from a trip to the spa:

 1. Revive Your Skin